Roseville Domestic Violence Attorney

 If a current or former spouse, romantic partner, someone you share a child with, or someone else related by blood or marriage inflicts or attempts to inflict physical injury on you, sexually assaults you, makes you fear for your life, stalks you, harasses you, threatens you, or otherwise disturbs your peace, you are considered a victim of domestic violence.

-Therefore, you are eligible to obtain a domestic violence restraining order from either civil or criminal court.
-A domestic violence restraining order can order the abuser to stop contacting you and your loved ones, prevent him/her from visiting any places you and your family frequent, move out of the family home, and even forfeit any weapons.
+Therefore, you may be eligible to obtain a domestic violence restraining order from either civil or criminal court.
+A domestic violence restraining order can order the abuser to stop contacting you and your loved ones, prevent him or her from visiting any places you and your family frequent, move out of the family home, and even forfeit any weapons.

 The following are the four main types of domestic violence protective orders in California:

-• Domestic violence restraining order (DVRO) - When you go to court for your full hearing, you and your alleged abuser have an opportunity to present any evidence related to the case.
+- Domestic violence restraining order (DVRO) - When you go to court for your full hearing, you and your alleged abuser have an opportunity to present any evidence related to the case.
 If the judge rules in your favor, the “permanent” restraining order will be granted.
-This order lasts up to five years.
+This order can last for up to five years.

-• Criminal Protective Order or “Stay-Away” Order - If the district attorney files domestic violence charges against your abuser, the State may also issue a criminal protective order against the defendant that lasts throughout the duration of the criminal case.
-If the defendant pleads guilty or is found guilty, the restraining order lasts for three more years.
+- Criminal Protective Order or “Stay-Away” Order - If the district attorney files domestic violence charges against your abuser, the State may also issue a criminal protective order against the defendant that lasts throughout the duration of the criminal case.
+If the defendant pleads guilty or is found guilty, the restraining order may last for up to three more years.

-Discuss Your Case with the Team at the Bez Law Firm, P.C.
+Discuss Your Domestic Violence Case with the Team at the Bez Law Firm, P.C. in Roseville

 Obtain a consultation with a helpful lawyer from our team at the Bez Law Firm, P.C.
 Our Roseville domestic violence attorneys have devoted their careers to helping families like yours.
 We're here to stand up for you and to protect your rights.